AUDIO VERSION: YouTube Podbean

 So then, priestly intercession was a key part of the sacrificial system.
 But the question we now need to ask is this: how important was the sacrificial system?
 Could you get into a good place with Yahweh without it?
 What most Christians don’t realize is that the sacrificial system was either totally corrupted or entirely shut down for most of Israel’s history.
 What we find in the Old Testament are many examples of souls sincerely following God and being approved of by Him even during times when the sacrificial system wasn’t running.
 This means that the whole idea of bringing sacrifices and having priests intercede for you wasn’t nearly as important as we’ve been led to believe.

 As we learned from that passage in Leviticus, Yahweh required that all sacrifices be processed in one place.
 Eventually that place became the Temple in Jerusalem.
 Well, there were a ton of Jews and most of them didn’t live in Jerusalem.
 And there were a ton of priests, but a lot of them were rebellious creeps.
 What happens when Jewish priests who are supposed to be interceding between people and God start sleeping around with a bunch of Jewish women and stuffing their own guts with portions of animal sacrifices that were supposed to be given to God?
 If you’re a sincere little Jew who comes to the Tabernacle to offer your perfect lamb to Yahweh, and you see one of the sleazy sons of the high priest Eli messing up your sacrifice right in front of you, that would be very upsetting.
 Is Yahweh then going to reject your sacrifice because the priest messed it up and pretend like He has no idea about what’s happening?
 No, He’s going to say that you are righteous in His eyes and then He’s going to condemn the creep who is messing with you.
-The high priest Eli and his two sleazy priest sons made Yahweh so angry with their abuse of their roles that Yahweh actually announced all three of them were going to go to Hell while the men were still alive on the planet (see Three Priests who Went to Hell).
+The high priest Eli and his two sleazy priest sons made Yahweh so angry with their abuse of their roles that Yahweh actually announced all three of them were going to go to Hell while the men were still alive on the planet.
 So the next time someone tries to tell you that spiritual leaders have special protection from God, no, they don’t.
 It’s more like spiritual leaders get in extra trouble with God when they intentionally abuse God’s flock (see Can Christian leaders claim special protection from God?).

 For most of Israel’s history, the sacrificial system was non-functioning.
 Before the formation of Israel, there were no priests interceding between Yahweh and people.
 In Genesis, we find Yahweh hanging out with Adam and Eve in the Garden and showing up to eat a meal with Abraham.
 We find Noah staying faithful to God even when the whole world is defying him.
 Where were Noah’s intercessors?
 He didn’t have any.
 And by the time we get to the days of Jeremiah, Daniel, and Ezekiel, the Temple in Jerusalem was jam packed with demonic idols, so there was no way those men could have offered sacrifices to Yahweh even if they wanted to.
 In the days of Malachi, the priests were totally corrupt and dragging wheezing disease bags into the Temple, as if Yahweh wouldn’t notice that they were offering Him the worst of their flocks.